groupdocs/groupdocs-blog-content/Groupdocs.Blog/2022-02-15-find-and-replace-text-in-word-using-csharp/index.md

 ---
 title: 'Find and Replace Words in Word Documents using C#'
+seoTitle: "Find and Replace Words in Word Documents using C# | Text Redaction"
+description: "Find, replace, or hide text, words, phrases in Word DOC/DOCX files using C#.
+Redact and perform text, case-sensitive & RegEx search with .NET Redaction API."
 date: Tue, 15 Feb 2022 10:41:00 +0000
 draft: false
 url: /2022/02/15/find-and-replace-text-in-word-using-csharp/